-TO BE COMPLETED BY I PARENT ( OR GUARDIAN:

-as prescribed by our physi cian in the Id that the e form below.
-Ti , receive the medication ne medication will be supplied y or other designated person will

-Signature of Parent or Gua ardian:

-Date:

-TO BE COMPLETED BY I

-I request that my patient: medication: , receive the following

-Name of medication:

-Possible side effects and a

-Diagnosis:

-Other recommendations:

-Signature of Physician:

-Date: 20 Phone Nu mher:
+TO BE COMPLETED BY PARENT OR GUARDIAN: , receive the medication I request that my child as prescribed by our physician in the form below.
+The medication will be supplied by me.
+I further understand that the school secretary or other designated person will administer the medication.
+Signature of Parent or Guardian: Date: TO BE COMPLETED BY PHYSICIAN: I request that my patient: , receive the following medication: Prescribed dosage and frequency and route: Time to be administered: Date(s) to be given: Possible side effects and adverse reactions: Diagnosis: Other recommendations: Signature of Physician: , 20 Phone Number: Date: